-Indego is thrilled to announce the launch of the new electric bike pilot program.
-Starting November 8th, 2018, a limited number of shared electric pedal-assist bikes were introduced into the existing Indego fleet of 1,400 bikes.
-These pedal-assist bikes can make hills seem easier, distances seem shorter, and can turn headwinds into tailwinds.
+Indego is thrilled to announce the continuation of the electric bike pilot.
+Throughout this season, Indego will begin to roll out 400 more pedal-assist electric bikes.
+Electric bikes can make hills seem easier, distances seem shorter, and can turn headwinds into tailwinds.

 How to find Indego electric bikes

 Indego stations that have electric bikes docked at them will display a green lightning bolt symbol above the station icon on the mobile app or the Indego website.
-For the duration of the pilot, there is no additional cost associated with using Indego electric bikes.
-Pending availability, you will be able to check out an electric bike the same way you check out any other Indego bike, regardless of which pass type you have.
+At the station, Indego electric bikes can be distinguished from classic bikes by their white frame.

 How to check out Indego electric bikes